Qarj/cookie-pot/README.md

 setcookie: LANG=en; expires=Wed, 30 Nov 2022 00:00:00 GMT;
 ```

-cookie-pot also understands request responses that includes a headers key that looks like
+CookiePot also understands request responses that includes a headers key that looks like (as returned by Axios)

 ```js
     headers: {